radcamp/radcamp.github.io/Kigali2023/RAxML_API.md

 it easy to incorporate into other more complex tools, for example, to infer tress in sliding windows along the genome using the `ipa.treeslider` tool.

+More information about RAxML can be found [here](https://cme.h-its.org/exelixis/web/software/raxml/) and the scientific paper [Stamatakis *et al.* (2014)](https://academic.oup.com/bioinformatics/article/30/9/1312/238053).

 ## Input data
 The raxml tool takes a phylip formatted file as input.
 In addition you can set a number of analysis options either when you init the tool, or afterwards by